Fresh coffee is best and knowing how to preserve the flavours of your coffee will make every cup worth it.

 Just like everything else in your kitchen, your coffee has a set lifespan.
 You’ve got a limited amount of time to experience the peak flavours and tasting notes of your favourite blend or single, so knowing how to store your coffee at home makes a world of difference.

-It’s nothing short of a miracle that we can get coffee fresh from our roasteries, into the hands of our avid coffee drinkers tasting delicious.
 If you didn’t already know, there is A new home for your coffee than just sitting pretty on the shelf.
 Our Putting an end to landfill are lined with an innovative coating that keeps oxygen out of the bags and away from your coffee as efficient as metal foil or plastic.
 The longer the oxygen is kept away, the more flavour will be retained in the coffee you just bought.
 Our roasteries heat seal our 250g retail bags to ensure nothing gets in to taint the flavour of the coffee.
 These bags are also equipped with a one-way valve that allows excess carbon dioxide to escape the bag.

 This is all well and good until you open those bags to get stuck into your favourite brew, from there you’ll need something extra to hold on to that flavour for as long as possible.

 Once you’ve opened a heat-sealed bag, you need an airtight container to preserve the flavour experience.
 Airtight containers are the most effective means of replicating our heat-sealing method at home, slowing the oxidation taking place.